microsoft/azuredevopslabs/labs/vsts/azureresource/readme.md

     We have so many files created, let’s see what these files are.

     - **Deploy-AzureResourceGroup.ps1:** A PowerShell script that invokes PowerShell commands to deploy to Azure Resource Manager

     - **azuredeploy.json:** This defines the infrastructure that you want to deploy to Azure and the parameters that you can provide during the deployment.
 It also defines the dependencies between the resources so they are deployed in the correct order.

     - **Azuredeployparameters.json:** A parameters file contains values that the template needs.
 These are the values that would be passed onto each deployment.

     - **AzCopy.exe:** AzCopy is a Windows command-line utility designed for copying data to and from Microsoft Azure Blob, File, and Table storage using simple commands with optimal performance.
 You can copy data from one object to another within your storage account, or between storage accounts.

 1. Open **azuredeploy.json** file and also open **JSON Outline** window in your Visual Studio.
 You can notice the summary information of the file at this moment in your JSON Outline.
 Currently there are no resources added.

    ![](images/image4.png)

-1. You can add and modify existing resources to the JSON document fromthe **JSON Outline pane**.
+1. You can add and modify existing resources to the JSON document from the **JSON Outline pane**.
 Let’s add the following resources to the template as shown below-

-   >**Note**: To add the resources, right click on the “resources” from your JSON Outline and select “Add New Resource”
+   {% include note.html content= "To add the resources, right click on the **resources** from your JSON Outline and select **Add New Resource**" %}

    ![](images/image5.png)